siraat-ai-academy/freelance-content-writing-suite-by-jamalu/05-content-strategy-planning/30-competitor-content-analysis.md

 📌 **Task Summary**:
 This task uncovers what your **competitors are publishing** — and how well it's working.
 By analyzing their **blog posts**, **keywords**, **traffic trends**, and **engagement metrics**, we reveal **content gaps**, highlight **SEO opportunities**, and spotlight your brand’s unique edge.
 The goal isn’t to copy — it’s to learn, grow, and outshine with clarity.

-> _“This is where observation becomes strategy — and Jamalu turns their story into your advantage.”_
+> _“This is where observation becomes strategy — and Eks2 turns their story into your advantage.”_

 ---